laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - Additional patches are required for iMessage and Facetime activation
 - HiDPI 1920 * 1280 (3840 * 2560) can be added, but it requires more resources
 - It is recommended that you do a new ACPI patch on your system
-- Install SafeSleepUSB.app to fix disk eject issues
+- Install 'SafeSleepUSB.app' to fix disk eject issues
+- Install 'Silent Player' to fix abnormal headphone jack operation when entering audio idle state while battery is in use
 - Rebuild kext cache for touchscreen activation
 - Install Karabiner-Elements.app to activate Alps touchpad that is disabled after touchscreen activation